evmos/evmos/x/incentives/spec/02_state.md

 }
 ```

 As long as an incentive has remaining epochs, it distributes rewards according to its allocations.
-The allocations are stored as `sdk.DecCoins` where each containing `[sdk.DecCoin`](https://github.com/cosmos/cosmos-sdk/blob/master/types/dec_coin.go) describes the percentage of rewards (`Amount`) that are allocated to the contract for a given coin denomination (`Denom`).
+The allocations are stored as `sdk.DecCoins` where each containing [`sdk.DecCoin`](https://github.com/cosmos/cosmos-sdk/blob/master/types/dec_coin.go) describes the percentage of rewards (`Amount`) that are allocated to the contract for a given coin denomination (`Denom`).
 An incentive can contain several allocations, resulting in users to receive rewards in form of several different denominations.

 ### GasMeter

-Tracks the cumulative gas spent in a contract per participant during one epoch
+Tracks the cumulative gas spent in a contract per participant during one epoch.

 ```go
 type GasMeter struct {